turtle96/taskell/docs/DeveloperGuide.md

 **MSS**

 1. User requests to save all tasks
-2. Taskell saves all tasks in the requested folder
+2. Taskell saves all tasks in the requested folder <br>
 Use case ends

 **Extensions**